arcus/Arcus_Labs_Orientation/arcus_orientation.md

 Your lab will come with the project template already in place, so all you have to do is set up your workflows to conform to the template.

-To get learn more, read [this discourse post about Arcus's Project Template](https://discourse.arcus.chop.edu/t/the-arcus-project-template/255).
+To get learn more, read [this Forum post about Arcus's Project Template](https://forum.arcus.chop.edu/t/the-arcus-project-template/255).

 In addition to the project template, there are a number of other Research Data Management best practices you can implement to save yourself time.